ASALOGAN/EdciteAutomationCypress/README.md

-# EdciteAutomationCypress
+# Edcite Automation with Cypress

-Here we will be automation Edcite
+This project is for test automation on Edcite using Cypress.

-# This is a project for Test Automation on Edcite using Cypress
+## Custom Commands

-# To use the custom command paste it into commands.json file
+To use the custom commands, paste them into the `commands.json` file.

-# Path: cypress ---> Support ---> commands.json
+**Path:** `cypress/support/commands.json`